 Remember driving down the Seward Highway to spend some time at Portage Glacier?

 In the photo above, Mary of Anchorage Memories enjoys an afternoon at the glacier with daughter Nikki and son Christopher.

 During breakup one year, we went for a drive to Portage Glacier.
 We had no sooner had we stepped out of the car when we heard “snap, crackle and pop”… All the ice covering the water in front of the glacier began breaking up and flowing down to the creek.

-It was an amazing site.
+It was a remarkable site.